assembling a government for Germany By Reuters - Up News Info

 BERLIN (Reuters) – Whether the Social Democrats’ Olaf Scholz or a conservative becomes the next German chancellor, they will probably need to bring into their coalition two smaller parties that are far apart on many of the issues that will shape Germany’s future.

-Any majority will rest on the Greens, led by former competitive athlete Annalena Baerbock and novelist Robert Habeck, and the business-friendly Free Democrats, led by former energy trader Christian Lindner, finding areas of agreement.
+Any majority will rest on the Greens, led by former competitive athlete Annalena Baerbock and novelist Robert Habeck, and the business-friendly Free Democrats, led by former energy trader Christian Lindner, finding areas of agreement https://www.reuters.com/world/europe/new-besties-german-greens-fdp-cosy-up-build-coalition-2021-09-29.

-“Christian Lindner and I are about the same age, and both he and Robert Habeck are men,” joked Baerbock when asked about the seemingly scant areas of agreement between the two parties.

 CLIMATE CHANGE